EU medicines regulator approves new COVID treatments | DW | 16.12.2021

 The authorizations come as the EU braces itself for a possible surge in cases from the newly discovered omicron variant of the virus.
 Xevudy has been found to be effective against all mutations of omicron, according to studies, with Paxlovid also expected to withstand the variant.

-France on Thursday limited arrivals from the UK and strengthen controls on travel from other EU states due to omicron concerns.
+France on Thursday limited arrivals from the UK and strengthened controls on travel from other EU states due to omicron concerns.

 The European Center for Disease Prevention and Control (ECDC) said earlier this week that "strong action" is needed to tackle the spread of the omicron variant and claimed vaccines alone are not enough to stem the outbreak.